-We select Simple-9, Elias Gamma, Group Variable Byte, AFOR and PForDelta for study.
-Simple-9 and AFOR algorithms have a good trade-off between fast encoding/decoding speed and high compression ratio; Group Variable Byte and PForDelta have fast encoding/decoding speed but relatively low compression ratios.
-These algorithms are commonly used in practice and are the representative of these four categories.

 GROUP-SIMPLE ALGORITHM

 In this section, we extend the well-known Simple algorithm to a novel algorithm called Group-Simple, which uses the general approach in Section 4.
 Similar to Simple-9/16, Group-Simple still uses four bits to represent a control pattern.
 The difference is that a control pattern in Group-Simple instructs the compression of 128-bit data rather than 28-bit data.
 The encoding/decoding operation of a 128-bit data vector can be potentially optimized by SIMD instructions.